-ACCT295 - Theoretical Application Project in Intermediate Accounting I

-This course applies the concepts, theories, and principles of intermediate accounting principles to a work-related situation.
+ACCT295 - Theoretical Application Project in Intermediate Accounting I 3 Credits Available as hybrid only This course applies the concepts, theories, and principles of intermediate accounting principles to a work-related situation.

 ACCT301 - Intermediate Accounting II 3 Credits

 This course is a continuation of ACCT 290.
 Topics include the financial accounting and reporting of cash, receivables, inventory, property, plant and equipment, intangible assets, investments, current liabilities and contingencies.
 The course incorporates the pronouncements of the Financial Accounting Standards